The General Structure of Optimal Investment and Consumption with Small Transaction Costs: The Risk-Tolerance Process

 \begin{myrek} Equation \eqref{eq:BSDE} is a \emph{quadratic BSDE} for $R_t$.
 Indeed, suppose the filtration is generated by a $d$-dimensional $Q$-Brownian motion $W_t^Q$ and $dS_t=\sigma_t dW^Q_t$ for an $\mathbb{R}^d$-valued volatility process $\sigma_t$.
 Then, \eqref{eq:BSDE} takes the form

 \end{myrek}

 In the above computations, we have also determined the sensitivity of the optimal portfolio/consumption pair $(\varphi_t,\kappa_t)$ with respect to changes in wealth.
-Indeed, evaluating \eqref{eq:sensitivity} along the optimal wealth process and taking into account (\ref{eq:2}--\ref{eq:5}) as well as $c^{R^{-1} S}_t=-R_t^{-2}c_t^{R S}$, we obtain
+Indeed, evaluating \eqref{eq:sensitivity} along the optimal wealth process and accounting for (\ref{eq:2}--\ref{eq:5}) as well as $c^{R^{-1} S}_t=-R_t^{-2}c_t^{R S}$, we obtain